Wests Tigers: Season 2022

 The 2022 NRL season began with key playmakers Adam Doueihi and Daine Laurie sidelined through injury, but with new signing Jackson Hastings moving into the number 7 position, with Luke Brooks shifting to 6.
 After 12 rounds heading into the bye round for the State of Origin series, Wests Tigers had only achieved three wins for the season so far.
 After much rumour in the press, on 7 June the football club announced the termination of head coach, Michael Maguire.

 Brett Kimmorley was then handed the role as interim head coach until the end of the season whilst the football club searched for a full-time replacement.
-In round 23, the club was defeated 72–6 by the Sydney Roosters which made the loss the heaviest in the Wests Tigers history.
+In round 23, the club was defeated 72–6 by the Sydney Roosters which made it the second worst loss in Tigers history, the worst was 68-0 against the Penrith Panthers.

 In round 24, Wests Tigers lost 24–22 against St. George Illawarra, the result meant that the club would finish bottom of the table and claim their first Wooden Spoon in club history.

 The Wests Tigers lost their last game of the season 56–10 at Leichhardt Oval against the Canberra Raiders.
 The score was 42–0 at halftime.

 Coach Tim Sheens 2023

 Before the end of season 2022, the club announced that ex-head coach Tim Sheens was returning to the role of Head Coach of the beleaguered club.
 This was to be Tim Sheens second stint as head coach of the football club.
-It was announced he would start his new role at the commencement of the 2023 preseason,.
+It was announced he would start his new role at the commencement of the 2023 preseason.